The TD Bank New York Five Boro Bike Tour From a Marshal’s Perspective

 Higher end bikes are often overkill, as the New York roads are often full of potholes and a sleek, high-end road bike can easily be destroyed by these unseen hazards.
 Bike brands like Fuji, GT and Merida fall into this category, but are still great bicycles.
 They will often be seen on the tour, but they get no respect as they are out of place.

 Only complete morons with way too much money and no real sense would use a Pinarello, Ferrari, Cervelo, Bianchi or a Colnago bike on the Five Boro Bike Tour.
-These are all quite beautiful bikes, but not up to the rigors of the tour and the NYC rutted-road mess that it brings to bear.
+These are all quite beautiful bikes, but not up to the rigors of the tour and the NYC deep-rutted road mess that it brings to bear.

 Bikes With Front Suspension Fare The Best

 New York City potholes have a bad habit of destroying bicycle front wheels, so bikes with some front shocks will survive the beating that the winter-damaged streets of NYC can provide.
 The front suspension will reduce the rider efficiency, but is a safer choice based on the accident data that the bike tour produces after each ride.

 Novelty Bikes Have No Place On The Tour

-Thanks for letting me whine about the tour for a little bit, see you out there riders!
+Thanks for letting me whine about the bike tour for a little bit, see you out there riders!

-jen the marshal
+jen the bike marshal